 [Further read: Navratri celebrations in Vadodara]

 While South India has diverse significance of the festival in its different states, they are all about honoring the divine goddess.
 Bathukamma, for instance, is the flower festival celebrated in Andhra Pradesh and Telangana at this time of the year.
 Bathukamma in Telugu translates to ‘Mother Goddess come alive’.
 The mother goddess referred to here is Gauri Devi, the mother of Goddess Durga.
-A festival of feminine felicitation, Bathukamma is marked by women dressing up in vibrant attires and dancing in circles around a decorated pot to the folk songs.
+A festival of feminine felicitation and a celebration of women empowerment, Bathukamma is marked by women dressing up in vibrant attires and dancing in circles around a decorated pot to the folk songs.

 Chamundeshwari Temple in Mysore’s Chamundi Hills is one of the 18 prominent temples of Goddess Chamundi, where a 9-day festival is celebrated to honor the goddess.
 Chamundi is considered to be the Mother Goddess, the fierce avatar of Durga.
 As per the legend, with the amalgamation of powers vested in her by the powerful gods, she killed the demon Mahishasur.
 The hills in Mysore, previously known as Mahabala Hills, were named as Chamundi Hills as a tribute to the goddess.